 Developed by Zachtronics, a studio known for pretty niche titles like TIS-100 or SHENZEN I/O, this is their first “adventure” game designed by newcomer Matt Burns.
 Inspired by his experience with crunch culture while working in several game studios and the whole Seattle tech industry, Eliza tells the story of the first AI counseling program and the people who developed it.

-The narrative poses to the player some very important and relevant problems: what is or could be artificial intelligence’s role in our lives?
+The narrative poses to the player some very relevant problems: what is or could be artificial intelligence’s role in our lives?
 Can it actually benefit people to have an automated program to confess their psychological problems to?
-How far can said algorithm go when prying into people’s personal lives and details?
+How far should said algorithm go when prying into people’s personal lives and details?
 Thankfully, Eliza never spoonfeeds the player any straight answers, there is no unique preaching message here, but rather an invitation for the player to sit and reflect on those growingly important matters.

-Of course, the stories of the people involved in developing and working with the AI are equally as important: the main protagonist, Evelyn, struggling after leaving the project, decides to find a job as a counselor for the Eliza app to see how things fared without her input.
+Of course, the stories of the people involved in developing and working with the AI are equally as important.
+The main protagonist, Evelyn, struggling after leaving the project, decides to find a job as a counselor for the Eliza app to see how things fared without her input.
 She will have to be a “human face” for the people to talk to, with AI giving her all the appropriate answers, her role is limited to reciting the lines in an appropriate tone.
 But would that really help a troubled person?

 Some people have voiced complaints that many of the player’s choices ultimately make little difference.
 They’re not wrong, in that indeed Eliza seems to leave the player free to make many wildly and, apparently, conflicting different choices.
 But all that seems to volatilize after one moment, just before the ending, where the player is allowed to merely choose, from a list, the desired outcome to the story.
 This basically means that all the choices made before that big turning point really matter little since, ultimately, it is possible to access every ending, even when not planning to.
-On one hand, the frustration is understandable, it is a common design feature that a visual novel has to be played again and again to unlock further endings, as to change also the player’s answers and decision.
+On one hand, the frustration is understandable, it is a common design feature that a visual novel has to be played again and again to unlock further endings, as to change also the player’s answers and decisions.
 Personally, I never could stand the necessity to replay whole chunks of games just to get the “real” ending.

 My opinion is that Burns’ choice evens out in the end, I wouldn’t call it a design flaw per se, even if I would have liked it if at least the ending itself showed a minimum of consequences for some of the choices made (for example, sticking with the “corporation”), instead of basically nothing at all.
 This means, though, that it is possible to act according to the player’s mood without fear of being locked out of an ending, which really feels “human”.
 Perhaps, waking up today, our Evelyn decided that the corporation is not so evil so maybe that she should start treating her old boss better?
 Like it or not, it surely is a design choice that allows the player more freedom in expressing emotions consequently allowing for more realism in the gameplay flow.